 As your sales tax filing date approaches, figure out how much sales tax you’ve collected from buyers in every state where you have nexus.

 The level of reporting detail required varies from state to state.
 Certain states keep it simple—they just want to know how much sales tax you collected from all buyers in a state.
 But a majority of states are becoming increasingly complicated.
-Not only do they want to know the total amount of sales tax you collected from buyers in their state, they want you to break that amount down by county, city, or district.
-With the rooftop accuracy of Shopify Tax, you can be confident that you’re collecting taxes with the level of precision and detail required by each state.
+Not only do they want to know the total amount of sales tax you collect from in-state buyers, they want you to break that amount down by county, city, or district.

 6. File your sales tax return(s)

-Now comes the part where you turn in the sales tax you’ve collected from buyers to the state or states where you have sales tax nexus.
+Now comes the part where you turn in the sales tax you’ve collected from buyers to the states where you have sales tax nexus.

-Check with your individual state on when and how to file.
+Check with individual states on when and how to file.
 Most states make it easy to file online.
 In fact, some states require you file online or pay a penalty.

-Don’t think you’re off the hook if you didn’t collect any sales tax over this taxable period.
-Many states still require you file what is known as a “zero return,” even if you don’t have any sales tax funds to remit to them.
-A zero return is a sales tax return that tells the state you didn’t collect sales tax during that taxable period.
-They basically want you to check in and assure them you’re still in business.
-If you forget to file a zero return, you can receive a penalty just like if you forgot to file your taxes when you do have funds to remit.
+If you didn’t collect any sales tax over a taxable period, many states still require you file what is known as a “zero return.”
+A zero return lets states know that, while you didn’t collect sales tax during this period, you’re still in business.
+If you forget to file a zero return, you can receive a penalty.

 Is sales tax complicated?